vitr/vitr.github.io/_drafts/HTTP-and-REST-Principles-http-do-it-right.md

 published: true
 ---

-Here are some good quotes.
+Here are some good quotes.:

 quote: "If you're going to do something, then do it right."